Snowiiii/Pumpkin/docs/config/proxy.md

 ### BungeeCord

 #### `enabled`: Boolean
-Weather BungeeCord support is enabled or not.
+Whether BungeeCord support is enabled or not.

 :::code-group
 ```toml [features.toml]{2}